rrichaz1/streamlit-azureappservice/README.md

 A modern Streamlit application that loads and visualizes CSV data from Azure Blob Storage, with interactive analytics and deployment automation.

+App cretaed with Github COPILOT - AGENT mode with Claude 4

 ## 🚀 Features

 - 📊 Interactive data dashboard with multiple visualization tabs